stezha496/AppointmentsBookingWebApp/README.md

 * Improved UI/UX styling

 One of the primary architectural improvements would be redesigning how users are modeled within the system.
 During development, I identified that `Patient` and `Physician` entities would be better implemented through inheritance from `IdentityUser` rather than existing as separate database entities tied to authentication records.
 This would eliminate duplicate identifiers for a single user and create a cleaner authentication and authorization design.

+Another improvement would be deploying the web app for demonstration purposes.

 ---